 - No. (Waiver request allowed.
 See Appendix A).
-Describe the status of conducting the search of the state criminal registry or repository, using fingerprints for current (existing) child care staff including: - -- Efforts to date to complete the requirement for all existing child care staff in licensed, regulated or registered programs - -- Efforts to date to complete the requirement for all existing child care staff in other programs eligible to receive CCDF services (e.g. license-exempt CCDF eligible providers)
+Describe the status of conducting the search of the state criminal registry or repository, using fingerprints for current (existing) child care staff including: - -- Efforts to date to complete the requirement for all existing child care staff in licensed, regulated or registered programs - -- Efforts to date to complete the requirement for all existing child care staff in other programs eligible to receive CCDF services (e.g. license-exempt CCDF eligible providers) - -- Key challenges to fully implementing this requirements

--- Strategies used to address these challenges Describe:
+-- Strategies used to address these challenges